 Hurricane Matthew hit Florida on October 7 and barreled along Florida's eastern coast all day.
-Even though Matthew did not make landfall in Florida, the hurricane caused significant damage, and storm surges caused widespread flooding.
+Even though Matthew did not make landfall in Florida, the hurricane caused severe damage, and storm surges caused widespread flooding.

-Grubbs Emergency Services, LLC began cleanup of all debris in The City of Neptune Beach on October 8 working hand in hand
+Grubbs Emergency Services, LLC began cleanup of all debris in The City of Neptune Beach on October 8 working hand in hand with the city staff to ensure that both parties correctly completed everything to receive full reimbursement from FEMA.
+This job was completed on October 25.